 Our Jordan Local Enterprise Support (LENS) project (2014–2019) worked with local communities to design and implement local, economic development initiatives that strengthened the vitality and competitiveness of micro- and small enterprises and improved the livelihoods of vulnerable populations.
 By galvanizing engagement between businesses and municipal leaders, LENS facilitated the launch of regulatory reform for home-based businesses.
 Through this effort, FHI 360 helped 5,000 home-based businesses, most of which were owned by women, obtain permits and complete the formal registration process.

-FHI 360 also works to strengthen civil society, enhance education and more.
-The five-year USAID Civic Initiatives Support project expanded and deepened civic engagement in Jordan through targeted, mission-driven grant programs, capacity building and enhanced engagement among the government and civil society organizations.
+Through the USAID Civic Initiatives Support project (2013–2018) and the USAID Jordan Civil Society Program (2008–2013), FHI 360 expanded and deepened civic engagement in Jordan through targeted, mission-driven grant programs, capacity strengthening, and enhanced engagement between the government and civil society organizations.